 Check your Graduation Status in the Student Information System.
 This will become active within 10 days after you apply to graduate.
 If your status shows as "Expected to Graduate", your eligibility to graduate is yet to be confirmed.
 A status of "Pass" indicates your degree is completed and you are approved for graduation.
 If your status indicates that you are “Expected to Graduate” but you believe it should read “Pass”, please contact your Faculty Office for advice.

-Parchments will be available for collection from the day after conferral.
+Your parchment, transcript and AHEGS will be posted, or will be available for collection on any working day from the day after your conferral date.